boikot-xyz/boikot/site/www/blogs/amazon.md

 ## Author: oscar@boikot.xyz
 ## Date: Sun Feb 18 14:43:43 GMT 2024

-In the landscape of online retail and technology, Amazon stands as a towering figure with unprecedented reach and influence.
+In the online retail and technology space, Amazon has unprecedented reach and influence.
 From its humble beginnings as an online bookstore to its current status as a global conglomerate, Amazon has reshaped the way we shop, consume media, and interact with technology.
 However, beneath the convenience and innovation lies a dark underbelly of controversies and allegations.

 ## Funding Climate Change Denial and Propaganda